Difference Between VPN vs. RDP: Understanding Remote Desktop Support Services

+According to Verizon, 31 % of breaches now start with software vulnerabilities, beating stolen passwords as the top way attackers get in.
+Companies now need to take safety measures to protect their systems from these potential attacks.
 The purpose of remote desktop support services is pretty straightforward: to support your remote workforce by providing secure access to corporate data, systems, and applications.
 There are two main ways to enable this access.
 One requires a virtual private network (VPN), while the other uses a process known as remote desktop protocol (RDP).
 However, when it gets down to the nitty gritty, does your business actually know the difference between these two major remote solutions?
-If you are like most organizations, the answer is probably no. While both of these support services are fit for facilitating remote work, they work very differently and have their own unique set of pros and cons.
-Keep reading as we define both VPN and RDP solutions, along with how to choose the best option for your enterprise.
+The short answer is that a VPN gives remote workers secure access to your company’s network, while RDP lets them fully control a specific computer from anywhere.

 What’s the Difference Between VPN & RDP?